sheepla/pywebsh/README.md

 ### Save (and open) images

-To save images, output the image files to `/images/` on the websh.
+To save images, output the image files to `/images/` on the websh environment.
 When the `-o` / `--open` flag is enabled, the saved image will open in your system's default browser.

 ```bash
 $ pywebsh --open 'screenfetch | textimg -o /images/out.png'